OpenAgricultureFoundation/python-wifi-connect/docs/details.md

 Since we are using the [Balena cloud](https://www.balena.io/cloud) to deploy our food computer embedded application to our devices, it was logical to use the [wifi-connect](https://github.com/balena-io/wifi-connect) project they wrote.

 The problem is that I needed to make some changes (to support hidden SSIDs) and progress on the open source project is slow.
 I forked the project into our organizaion and started modifying it.
 Also learning the Rust language at the same time.
 I got stuck and gave up when the rustc compiler kept repeatedly crashing my Raspberry Pi Zero while building wifi-connect.
-Attempt two was to cross compile wifi-connect on a Linux x86-64 macine built for ARMv6 and ARMv7.
-Neither worked and both core dumped.
+Attempt two was to cross compile wifi-connect for ARMv6 and ARMv7 on a Linux x86-64 machine.
+Neither worked and both binaries core dumped when run on the RPi.
 So at this point, after wasting 3 days, I decided to rewite the application using Python3.6 (which is the same language we use for all our OpenAg projects).

-I hope you enjoy and add to / extend this project!
+I hope you enjoy and add to this project!
 [-rob](https://github.com/rbaynes)